ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 ## Section Visibility

 It is possible to remove items from the tool panel.
-Items are suppressed by setting one or more of the following `componentParams` to `true` whenever you are using the `agColumnsToolPanel` component properties:
+Items are suppressed by setting one or more of the following `toolPanelParams` to `true` whenever you are using the `agColumnsToolPanel` component properties:

 <interface-documentation interfaceName='ToolPanelColumnCompParams' exclude='["api", "columnApi"]' config='{"overrideBottomMargin":"1rem"}' ></interface-documentation>